 Pros of Leasing vs. Buying a Car

 Advantages of Buying

 When purchasing, you can look at new, used and certified pre-owned vehicles.
-Also, you have unlimited options as to the year, make, model, and trim level.
+Also, you have unlimited options as to the year, make, model and trim level.
 With so much versatility, you will have no problem finding a car that fits your budget and driving needs.

 Another advantage of buying a vehicle is that it belongs to you once paid in full.
 At that point, you have the freedom to do whatever you want, such as painting it, changing the rims, driving it for years, trading it in or selling it.
 In other words, owning a vehicle comes without restrictions.

-Something else to consider is that with a purchase, there are no limitations on the miles you can drive within any given year.
+Something else to consider is that with a purchase, there aren’t limitations on the miles you can drive within any given year.
 You can use your newly bought vehicle for work and pleasure.
 You also can take as many long-distance road trips as you want without worrying about the dealer penalizing you.